sheftrip/Character-level-Convolutional-Networks-for-Text-Classification/README.md

 - Shefali Tripathi 2017A7PS0139P

 *All notebooks uploaded have been written using Google's Colab.
 We would suggest to run them using the same.*

+## Problem Statement

+- Implement Character-level Convolutional Network for Text Classification on the AG News dataset using PyTorch.
+- Compare the results obtained with that of   Word-Based Convolutional Network for Text Classification on the same dataset.

 ## Data Set